wagtail/wagtail/docs/core_components/images/using_images_outside_wagtail.rst

 Setup
 =====

-You just need to add an entry in your URLs configuration to ``wagtail.wagtailimages.urls``:
+Add an entry in your URLs configuration for ``wagtail.wagtailimages.urls``:

  .. code-block:: python